-"Anytime Maximum Demand" (AMD) means, in respect of a Western Region Consumer, on a 12-month rolling basis the highest kVA peak occurring at anytime for that Consumer.
-In respect of an Eastern Region Consumer, AMD means the highest kW peak occurring any time in the twelve month period from 1 January to 31 December, the result of which is applied in the subsequent Price Year commencing 1 April.
+"Anytime Maximum Demand" (AMD) means the highest kW peak occurring any time in the twelve month period from 1 September to 31 August, the result of which is applied in the subsequent Price Year commencing 1 April.

-"Avoided Cost of Transmission" (ACOT) is the amount equal to the actual reduction in the interconnection charges of new investment charges that are payable by Powerco to Transpower under the Grid Network Agreement.
+"Avoided Cost of Transmission" (ACOT) is the amount equal to the actual reduction in the interconnection charges that are payable by Powerco to Transpower under the Grid Network Agreement.
 ACOT charges are a substitute for what otherwise would have been Transpower charges.